alyssaxuu/flowy/README.md

 ## Installation
 Adding Flowy to your WebApp is incredibly simple:
 1. Link `flowy.min.js` and `flowy.min.css` to your project
+2. Create a canvas element that will contain the flowchart (for example, `<div id="canvas"></div>`
+3. Create the blocks to be dragged with the `.create-flowy` class (they can be outside the canvas element)

 ## Running Flowy